5T33Z0/OC-Little-Translated/Content/09_Board-ID_VMM-Spoof/README.md

 **Source**: [**OCLP issue 543**](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/543)

 This construct allows installing and receiving OTA system updates for macOS 11.3 and newer on otherwise unsupported Board-IDs/CPUs.
 Although OCLP's primary aim is to install OpenCore and macOS on legacy Macs, these patches can be utilized on Hackintoshes as well while using the "native", designated SMBIOS for a given CPU family which improves CPU and GPU Power Management - especially on Laptops.
-I am successfully using this spoof on my [Lenovo T530 ThinkPad](https://github.com/5T33Z0/Lenovo-T530-Hackinosh-OpenCore) for running macOS Sonoma.

 Although installing macOS on systems with an unsupported SMBIOS was possible long before these patches existed (via boot-arg `-no_compat_check`), receiving OTA system updates is impossible if this boot-arg is active.

-> [!CAUTION]
+> [!IMPORTANT]
 >
 > - With the release of `RestrictEvents.kext` v1.1.3, the Kernel Patches were implemented into the kext itself, so adding them is no longer necessary.
 If your `config.plist` still contains these [Kernel Patches](https://github.com/dortania/OpenCore-Legacy-Patcher/blob/main/payloads/Config/config.plist#L2163-L2282), please disable/delete them!
 > - Prior to the release of `RestrictEvents.kext`, the kernel patches had negative effects on Bluetooth since enabling the VMM Board-ID skipped loading firmware of Bluetooth devices.
 This has been resolved now (&rarr; [more details](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/1076)).